 Our founder, Tim Leatherman, came up with the 25-year warranty: long enough to prove we stand behind our tools, but short enough to show we're serious.

 We take extraordinary measures so your Leatherman product will give you many years of dependable service.
 If it doesn't, we will gladly repair or replace it, at our discretion, with one of equal or greater value under our 25-year guarantee for tools and 10-year guarantee for lights.
 This warranty does not cover abuse, alteration, theft, loss, or unauthorized and/or unreasonable use of your Leatherman product.
 This warranty does not cover sheaths, accessories, imprinting, color finishes, cleaning, or sharpening.

 Leatherman Tool Group is not liable for incidental or consequential damages.
 Some jurisdictions do not allow the exclusion or limitation of incidental or consequential damages, so the above exclusion may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights, which vary from jurisdiction to jurisdiction.

-If you are in Canada or the United States and you'd like to send your Leatherman product in for warranty repair, please download and complete the Warranty Return Form below.
+Be sure to download and complete the Warranty Return Form.
 The form must be completed, signed and included with your product in order for us to process your warranty request.

-Unfortunately, we cannot be responsible for tools that never reach us.
+Unfortunately, Leatherman cannot be responsible for tools that never reach us.
 Please be sure to send your warranty repair via an insured and trackable service where delivery confirmation can be obtained if necessary.